top of page

 About

-He teaches corporate finance in the bachelor program.
-He is also an independent board member at BPI Asset Management and Scientific Advisor for Economic studies at Fundação Francisco Manuel dos Santos.
-He has extensive experience of teaching in executive education programs and as an expert witness and consultant for companies, financial institutions, central banks and government agencies.
+He teaches corporate finance in the bachelor's program.
+He is also an independent board member at BPI Asset Management and a scientific advisor for economic studies at Fundação Francisco Manuel dos Santos.
+He has extensive experience in teaching in executive education programs and as an expert witness and consultant for companies, financial institutions, central banks, and government agencies.

 Social Equity Initiative-F-01.png